9 Native American Sites to Explore

 At Plains Conservation Center, see how two contrasting cultures converged on the Colorado prairie by examining the re-created camps of the nomadic Cheyenne tribe and visiting Wells Crossing, an 1887 pioneer outpost with two homesteads, a school house, a blacksmith shop, an heirloom garden and a chicken coop.

-A visit to this site (the only Civil War site in Colorado) uncovers the seldom-told story of a unprovoked attack on a group of Cheyenne and Arapaho people.
+A visit to this site (the only Civil War site in Colorado) in Eads uncovers the seldom-told story of an unprovoked attack on a group of Cheyenne and Arapaho people.
 In 1864, a group of 675 U.S. volunteer cavalry slaughtered over 160 men, women and children who were camped under the protection of the American flag.
-Learn about how the horrific incident forever changed the course of history for the Cheyenne and Arapaho nations and the country.
+Learn about how the horrific Sand Creek Massacre forever changed the course of history for the Cheyenne and Arapaho nations and the country.

-Founded on the principle of the general public playing a role in archaeology, this living history area provides everyone in the family with the opportunity to discover something.
+Founded on the principle of the general public playing a role in archaeology, the Crow Canyon Archaeological Center in Cortez is a living history area provides everyone in the family with the opportunity to discover something.
 Learn the history of the Ancient Puebloans on a research program as a citizen scientist at an excavation site.

-Merging the past and present of the Ute Tribe, this museum, with its metal cone tower, sticks out of the landscape like a beacon.
+Merging the past and present of the Ute Tribe, the Southern Ute Cultural Center & Museum in Ignacio, with its metal cone tower, sticks out of the landscape like a beacon.
 Taking the visitor from prehistory to modern day through photo panels, audio-visual presentations and interactive exhibits, the space celebrates traditions and accomplishments of this tribe.
 Make sure to see the KSUT Public Radio permanent exhibit — what began as a small tribal radio station has become a regional favorite.

 Want More?